English

 “Cruelty is a mystery, and the waste of pain (Dillard, The Pilgrim at the Tinker Creek).”

-When Dillard witnessed the cruelty of nature, she does not understand the reason behind it.
+When Dillard witnesses the cruelty of nature, she does not understand the reason behind it.
 Why make such a beautiful world only to inflict pain and suffering on others through cruel actions?
-The reason a human would opt for cruelty is unknown but the reason it exists in nature is due to survival of the fittest.
-Animals do not have the reason to be cruel as they are not capable of hatred such notions do not motivate them.
+The reason a human would opt for cruelty is unknown, but the reason it exists in nature is the survival of the fittest.
+Animals do not have a reason to be cruel as they are not capable of hatred.
+Such notions do not motivate them.
 Their actions are guided by their wish to live another day.
-Human beings on the other hand have too many reasons to live and these reasons can shape them into morally different people; either good or evil.
-Those whose circumstances cause them to become cruel may find their actions justifiable but those who are not cruel may not understand them.
+Human beings, on the other hand, have too many reasons to live, and these reasons can shape them into morally different people, either good or evil.
+Those whose circumstances cause them to become cruel may find their actions justifiable, but those who are not cruel may not understand them.
 Becoming a cruel person is a choice because many people may go through the same experiences but may choose to become better people as opposed to those who decide to take it out on others (Illing).

-When Dillard talked about cruelty, she was talking about the way one animal attacked the other, for instance; the moment when the frog is killed by the water bug and when a dog is crossing the road with the leg of deer in its mouth.
-However; the quote invokes a much deeper meaning that goes beyond these instances and that meaning is that in comparison to many other species, human beings will always be the cruelest and no one can truly understand the reason behind it.
-Yes, nature is cruel but only for its survival (Burroughs).
+When Dillard talked about cruelty, she was talking about the way one animal attacked the other, for instance, the moment when the water bug kills the frog and when a dog is crossing the road with the leg of a deer in its mouth.
+However, the quote invokes a much deeper meaning that goes beyond these instances, and that meaning is that in comparison to many other species, human beings will always be the cruellest, and no one can truly understand the reason behind it.
+Yes, nature is cruel, but only for its survival (Burroughs).

 Isolation